-Equitable and affordable housing
+Equitable housing opportunities

 The operation of housing markets in Australia has created substantial inequalities, with socioeconomic, spatial and intergenerational aspects.
 Policy has struggled to understand and react to these challenges.
 With this theme we are studying ways to improve housing access and affordability so that housing can become a source of opportunity rather than inequity.